Meet Stefano Ferrari, architect & associate at Colwyn Foulkes

 What's been your most challenging or interesting project to date and why?

 Another interesting project, aside from Palace Green, would be Quest-Apartments Liverpool, the first apart-hotel in the UK for Australasia brand Quest.
 It is a landmark project for Quest in establishing their apart-hotel brand in the UK market.
-The aim
+The aim being to grow their business in the UK and provide quality hotel accommodation in Liverpool City Centre.

 The hotel is located on Church Street; a major high street in the Main Retail Area of central Liverpool.
-The design consists of a refurbishment
+The design consists of a refurbishment to the current building, alongside a two-storey extension to create 100 apart-hotel rooms.
+Prior to this, the building was existing retail at ground floor, and an empty office block at levels 1-4.

 Our services on this project include full architectural design, obtaining planning, assisting with procurement and tender/construction on a D&B contract.
-We are working with an existing 1950s building, incorporating a contemporary
+We are working with an existing 1950s building, incorporating a contemporary two storey extension, and a lightweight, bronze clad structure.

 Where do you see the future of architecture in light of evolving smart home technology and the quest for improved sustainability?